devendranaga/linux-systems-programming-with-c/shared_memory.md

 `MS_SYNC`: request an update and wait till the update finishes.

 Here is an extension of the above example that performs the `msync` API.
+Download [here](https://github.com/DevNaga/gists/blob/master/mmap_sync.c)

 ```c
 #include <stdio.h>